EnviroDIY/ModularSensors/README.md

 - **waitForMeasurementCompletion()** - Delays until time is passed for measurement completion.

 ### Functions for Each Variable
+- **Constructor** - There are two forms of the constructor, one for measured variables (ie, ones whose values come directly from a senor) and another for calculated variables (ie, ones whose values are calculated from other vales).
-- **Constructor** - Every variable requires a pointer to its parent sensor as part of the constructor.
-Every variable also has two optional string entries, for a universally unique identifier (UUID or GUID) and a custom variable code.  _The UUID must always be listed first!_  In cases where you would like a custom variable code, but do not have a UUID, you **must** enter '""' as your UUID.
+    - For _measured_ variables, the base variable constructor should not be used, but instead the constructor for the specific type of variable tied to a sensor should be used.
+(That is, use the constructor for the MaxBotixSonar_Range variable sub-object, not the raw variable constructor.)
+The sensor-measured variable constructors require a pointer to its parent sensor as the first argument of the constructor.
+There are also two optional string entries, for a universally unique identifier (UUID or GUID) and a custom variable code.  _The UUID must always be listed first!_  In cases where you would like a custom variable code, but do not have a UUID, you **must** enter '""' as your UUID.
+    - For _calculated_ variables, you use the base variable object constructor.
+The constructor requires a function which returns a float as its first argument, followed by Strings from the variable's name and unit.
+Both of these strings should be values from the [ODM2 controlled vocabularies](http://vocabulary.odm2.org/).
+Next an integer variable resolution is required.
+Then two Strings for the variable UUID and variable code.  _All arguments are required in the calculated variable constructor!_
-- **getVarName()** - This returns the variable's name ,using http://vocabulary.odm2.org/variablename/, as a String.
+- **getVarName()** - This returns the variable's name, using http://vocabulary.odm2.org/variablename/, as a String.
 - **getVarUnit()** - This returns the variable's unit, using http://vocabulary.odm2.org/units/, as a String.
 - **getVarCode()** - This returns a String with a customized code for the variable, if one is given, and a default if not
 - **getVarUUID()** - This returns the universally unique identifier of a variables, if one is assigned, as a String
 - **setup()** - This "sets up" the variable - attaching it to its parent sensor.
 This must always be called for each sensor within the "setup" loop of your Arduino program _after_ calling the sensor setup.
 - **getValue(bool updateValue)** - This returns the current value of the variable as a float.
 By default, it does not ask the parent sensor for a new value, but simply returns the last value a parent sensor notified it of, no matter the age of the value.
 If you would like to ask the sensor to measure a new value and for that new value to be returned, set the boolean flag as true.
+Calculated variables will never ask any sensors for updates.
 - **getValueString(bool updateValue)** - This is identical to getValue, except that it returns a string with the proper precision available from the sensor.
 - **attachSensor(int varNum, Sensor \*parentSense)** - The compliment to a sensor's registerVariable() function.
 This attaches a variable object to the sensor that is giving the value to the variable.
 The variable is generally responsible for calling this function!
+This should never be called for a calculated variable.
 - **onSensorUpdate()** - This is the variable's response to the sensor's notifyVariables() function.
 It accepts the new value from the sensor.
 This is generally called by the sensor.
+This should never be called for a calculated variable.
+- - **getParentSensorName()** - This is a helper - it returns the name of the parent sensor, if applicable
+- - **getParentSensorLocation()** - This is a helper - it returns the "location" of the parent sensor, if applicable

 ### <a name="individuals"></a>Examples Using Individual Sensor and Variable Functions
 To access and get values from a sensor, you must create an instance of the sensor class you are interested in using its constructor.
 Each variable has different parameters that you must specify; these are described below within the section for each sensor.
 You must then create a new instance for each _variable_, and reference a pointer to the parent sensor in the constructor.
 Many variables can (and should) call the same parent sensor.
 The variables are specific to the individual sensor because each sensor collects data and returns data in a unique way.
 The constructors are all best called outside of the "setup()" or "loop()" functions.
 The setup functions are then called (sensor, then variables) in the main "setup()" function and the update() and getValues() are called in the loop().
 A very simple program to get data from a Decagon CTD might be something like: